Places

 Dreaming About the Deep Ocean: Meaning, Psychology & Symbolism

-Dreaming of the deep ocean may reflect deep emotions and the unconscious mind.
+Dreaming of the deep ocean often reflects emotional depth and the subconscious mind's mysteries.

 Written by: DreamMeaning Editorial Team